marcusroos1904/github-user-repository-analyser/README.md

 The program requires the libgit2 library

 Download the latest release: https://github.com/libgit2/libgit2/releases (At time of writing, 1.4.2)
-Create new dir at /home/lib (mkdir /home/libg)
+Create new dir at /home/lib (mkdir /home/lib)
 Download -> unzip to /home/lib/
 cd to root (contains AUTHORS, SECURITY, COPYING etc)
 In terminal: mkdir build
-In temrinal: cd build
+In terminal: cd build
-In temrinal: cmake ..
+In terminal: cmake ..
-In temrinal: cmake --build .
+In terminal: cmake --build .
 Once finished > cd to github user repository analyser root > 'make'
-In temrinal: LD_LIBRARY_PATH=/home/lib/libgit2-1.4.2/build/
+In terminal: LD_LIBRARY_PATH=/home/lib/libgit2-1.4.2/build/
 In terminal: export LD_LIBRARY_PATH

 Good to go